jpbarrette/curlpp/index.md

 * It use the C++ standard library structures instead of home made ones.
 * It is exception safe.
 * It is type safe.

-# Downloads

-See cURLpp's [github](http://github.com/jpbarrette/curlpp) repo for this.

 # Documentation